KazeTachinuu/epirootkit-docs/content/docs/02-setup/environment.md

 sudo apt install -y qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils build-essential linux-headers-$(uname -r) curl git nodejs npm
 ```

-> **Tip:** If you get an error about missing kernel headers, ensure your kernel version matches the installed headers.
-Use `uname -r` and `apt search linux-headers` to check.

 ## 3. (Optional but Recommended) Install pnpm
 `pnpm` is used for the Web UI.
 Install it globally:
 ```bash